Yaoyao-Hao/BrainMesh/README.md

 * Select brain structures direct from a tree component
 * Render only left or right part of a brain structure
 * Support custom data points, slice images and 3D structures
-* Export 3D images and/or spining videos
+* Export 3D images and/or videos w/ spining against x, y or z axis
 ## Toturial
 ![alt text](http://url/to/img.png)